tymyrddin/red-basic/source/docs/vulnerabilities/more.md

 New vulnerabilities are usually found through bug bounty programs, or researched by dedicated groups like Google Project Zero.

+### New exploits

+* Developing your own exploit is a great way to demonstrate proof of concept that the exploit can happen without focusing on performing malicious activity on the target system.
+* Cross-compiling by downloading the source code of an existing exploit and compiling it for another platform.
+* Modifying the exploit to fit your needs before compiling the exploit is also a good option.
+* Exploit chaining uses a combination of different exploits run one after the other.

 ## Resources known vulnerabilities